zchee/golang-wiki/MinimumRequirements.md

 ### Windows

-Windows XP (w/ Service Pack 2) or higher.
-But we don't currently (2016-09-23) have a Windows XP running.
-That is https://github.com/golang/go/issues/10267
+Windows XP (w/ Service Pack 3) or higher.
+We also test Windows Server 2008 R2, 2012 R2, and 2016, which are roughly Windows 7, Windows 8, and Windows 10.

-We run builders testing Go on Windows Server 2008 R2 Datacenter Edition.
-That is basically Windows 7 or above.

 ### [macOS (née OS X, aka Darwin)](Darwin)